decretist/Dissertation/Chapter1/chapter1.markdown

 exponit* (Master Gratian, antonomastically called in this work 'the Master', in place of an introduction prefaced his book with the following title, *Concord of discordant canons*, by which he concisely sets forth subject matter and intention.)"
-(Terence P. McLaughlin, ed., *The Summa Parisiensis on the Decretum Gratiani* (Toronto: Pontifical Institute of Mediaeval Studies, 1952), 1) English translation from (Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale University Press, 1998), 201).
+Terence P. McLaughlin, ed., *The Summa Parisiensis on the Decretum Gratiani* (Toronto: Pontifical Institute of Mediaeval Studies, 1952), 1.
+English translation from Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale University Press, 1998), 201.

 [2] The manuscript is Vat.
 Lat.
 4030.
-(Jean Duvernoy, ed., *Le Registre d’inquisition de Jacques Fournier, évêque de Pamiers (1318-1325)*, Bibliothèque méridonale.
+Jean Duvernoy, ed., *Le Registre d’inquisition de Jacques Fournier, évêque de Pamiers (1318-1325)*, Bibliothèque méridonale.
 2. ser, t.
-41 (Toulouse: É. Privat, 1965)) See also [Inquisition Records of Jacques Fournier](http://www.sjsu.edu/people/nancy.stork/jacquesfournier/) ("An on-going English translation of the Inquisition Records of Jacques
+41 (Toulouse: É. Privat, 1965).
+See also [Inquisition Records of Jacques Fournier](http://www.sjsu.edu/people/nancy.stork/jacquesfournier/) ("An on-going English translation of the Inquisition Records of Jacques